SaminGhoddosi/SaminGhoddosi/README.md

   <div style="max-width: 70%;">
 Hi there! =)

-I'm a Computer Science student in my second semester at Uniasselvi Blumenau and currently a Systems Support Intern at T-Systems, working with N2/N3 support for a major international bank.
-I focus on analyzing, fixing, and improving systems and databases (SQL Server, .NET, ASP.NET), while applying ITIL best practices and using tools like ServiceNow, Scrum, and Git.
+I'm a Computer Science student in my third semester at Uniasselvi Blumenau and currently a Full-Stack Developer Intern at T-Systems, working for a major international bank.
+I focus on analyzing, fixing, and improving systems and databases (ASP.NET MVC, pure JavaScript, SQL Server), while applying ITIL best practices and using tools like ServiceNow, Scrum, and Git.

-On the development side, I'm diving deeper into Back-End with C# (ASP.NET Core) and SQL Server, while also exploring Front-End with HTML, CSS, and JavaScript.
-I’m constantly building personal projects to sharpen my skills and expand my experience

 Feel free to check out my projects here or reach out!
 I'm always open to connect and collaborate! :D
   </div>